DeMaCS-UNICAL/DaRLing/README.md

 ```

 As **input**, it takes:
-  - the ontology (resp., the dataset) contained in a single file or in a folder containing multiple files,
+  - the ontology (i.e. the TBox) contained in a single file or in a folder containing multiple files,
+  - the dataset (i.e. the ABox) contained in a single file or in a folder containing multiple files,
   - one or more queries have to be contained in a file with the *.SPARQL* extension.

 As **output**, it produces in the same folder from which it is executed: